 One of the things that make Firefox superior for web development is the great addons.
 Here are some of my favorites.

 The first sharp version of IE8 will be released today at Microsoft’s MIX09 conference in Las Vegas.
-The last months has seen a harsh public humiliation against the so called browser IE6 where large sites actually warned users that they were using deprecated software.
+The last months have seen a harsh public humiliation against the so called browser IE6 where large sites actually warned users that they were using deprecated software.
 Campaigns were started and it felt like a crusade.

 There’s a new guy in town.
 Apart from being a good song by VNV Nation, Chrome is a new browser developed by Google.
 As you might expect, it’s fast, memory efficient and slick.
 The user interface is simplistic and the viewport is very large.
 By default, Chrome imports the settings from your default browser.
 It is completely open-source and since it uses WebKit, sites that work in Safari should work fine in Chrome as well.